chef-boneyard/knife-acl/README.md

 # Description

-This is an UNOFFICIAL and EXPERIMENTAL knife plugin to support basic user/group operations for Hosted Chef.
+This is an Opscode supported knife plugin which provides some user/group ACL operations for Enterprise Chef.
 All commands assume a working knife configuration for an organization on Enterprise Chef.

 # User Specific Association Group